Termites in Wood: Signs, Damage & Prevention Tips

 How can I tell the difference between termite damage and wood rot?

-Termite damage often leaves wood hollowed out, while wood rot makes the wood soft and crumbly.
+Termite damage often leaves wood hollowed out from the inside, while wood rot usually makes wood soft, spongy, and crumbly because of moisture damage.

 Can termites survive without soil contact?